 Online movie streaming

-A great feature with online video streaming is the ability to pause, rewind, fast forward, and pick up where you left off.
-The $8.99 monthly price plan features unlimited online movie streaming, which is an excellent deal if you watch a lot of movies.
+A great feature of online video streaming is the ability to pause, rewind, fast forward, and pick up where you left off.
+The $6.99 monthly price plan features unlimited online movie streaming, which is an excellent deal if you watch many movies.

-The biggest downside to the online video streaming is the limited number of online movie choices, as not all new releases are available for video streaming (however, the selection of TV shows, documentaries, and other media is excellent).
-When used in conjunction with the DVDs by mail and your queue, you can make sure you’ve got great movies any time you want them.
+The biggest downside to online video streaming is the limited number of online movie choices, as not all new releases are available for video streaming (however, the selection of TV shows, documentaries, and other media is excellent).

 Video game console integration and Netflix players